zopefoundation/grok/doc/reference/components.rst

 Examples of global utilities are database connections, XML parsers, and web service proxies.

-.. class:: grok.GlobalUtility
+.. autoclass:: grok.GlobalUtility
+   :members:

     Base class to define a globally registered utility.
 Global utilities are automatically registered when a module is "grokked".

     **Directives:**

-    :func:`grok.implements(\*interfaces)`
+    :data:`grok.implements(\*interfaces)`
         Required.
 Identifies the interfaces(s) the utility implements.

-    :func:`grok.name(name)`
+    :data:`grok.name(name)`
         Optional.
 Identifies the name used for the adapter registration.
 If ommitted, no name will be used.

         When a name is used for the global utility registration, the global utility can only be retrieved by explicitely using its name.

-    :func:`grok.provides(name)`
+    :data:`grok.provides(name)`
         Maybe required.
-If the global utility implements more than one interface, :func:`grok.provides` is required to disambiguate for what interface the global utility will be registered.
+If the global utility implements more than one interface, :func:`grok.provides` is required to disambiguate
+        for what interface the global utility will be registered.

 :class:`grok.LocalUtility`